-Appendix H: staff training record - administration of medicines PRIVATE AND CONFIDENTIAL
+Appendix H: Staff training record - administration of medicines

+PRIVATE AND CONFIDENTIAL

 Name of school/

 Name

 Type of training received

 Date of training completed

 Training provided by

 Profession and title

-I confirm that [name of member of staff]

-has received the training detailed abov e and is competent to carry out any necessary ag is updated [name of member of staff].
+I confirm that [name of member of staff] has received the training detailed above and is competent to carry out any necessary treatment.
+I recommend that the training is updated [name of member of staff].

 Trainer's signature

 Date

 I confirm that I have received the training detailed above.

 Staff signature

 Date

 Suggested review date

+Suggested review date

+Data Protection: The information provided will be treated as confidential and only shared with relevant internal and external individuals or organisations, approved by the school, if required.